bhavin04890/rhdp-pxe/docs/source/index.rst

-Welcome to Portworx documentation for the Red Hat Product Demo System!
+Welcome to Portworx Enterprise documentation for the Red Hat Demo Platform!
 =======================================================================

-.. warning:: The steps assume you are using the Red Hat Demo System
+.. warning:: The steps assume you are using the Red Hat Demo Platform

 .. note::